dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Using Functions with Extra Info as Actions

 The function or functor you call using `Invoke()` must have the same number of arguments as the mock function you use it for.
-Sometimes you may have a function that takes more arguments, and you are willing to pass in the extra arguments yourself to fill the gap.
+Sometimes you may have m_a function that takes more arguments, and you are willing to pass in the extra arguments yourself to fill the gap.
 You can do this in gMock using callbacks with pre-bound arguments.
 Here's an example: